A2osX/A2osX/.Docs/Shell Developers Guide.md

 	#	This example would print ABEF on the screen.
 The two \b overwrite the CD.
 	ECHO "ABCD\b\bEF"
 	#	Turn Inverse on: \e[7m		off: \e[0m
-	#	This example HELLO INVERSE WORLD with the word INVERSE in inverse.
+	#	This example displays HELLO INVERSE WORLD with the word INVERSE in inverse.
 	ECHO "HELLO \e[7mINVERSE\e[0m WORLD"
 	#	Print a backslash (\).
 Since \ is a special character, you need a way to print it.
 	ECHO "\\"